iPherian/manual-connections/README.md

 # Fork Description

-This is a fork of the pia manual connections script with support for locked down firewall setups (e.g. that block outgoing by default).
+This is a fork of the pia manual connections script with support for a system that only allows vpn traffic. (requires UFW firewall)

 #### Other Features